Murals of Fargo-Moorhead

 This mural showing a cowboy and a bottle of Sunny Brook whiskey is one of the older ones in the Fargo-Moorhead area.

-The painting was originally done in 1949 by Charles Selberg, an artist originally from Grand Forks who went on to do many impressive things with his life.
+The painting was initially done in 1949 by Charles Selberg, an artist from Grand Forks who went on to do many impressive things with his life.
 The painting was whitewashed shortly after its completion by a group against the consumption of alcohol.
-In 2003, Chandler O’Leary, an artist originally from the Fargo-Moorhead area, restored the painting.
+In 2003, Chandler O'Leary, an artist from the Fargo-Moorhead area, restored the painting.

 Try Art